In this article

 What qualifies as business travel?

-For business travel to be considered tax-deductible, the IRS requires that the trip is primarily business-related, lasts longer than a normal work day, and that the expenses related to the trip are “ordinary and necessary” for your industry or business.
+For business travel to be considered tax-deductible, the IRS requires that the trip is primarily business-related, lasts longer than a normal work day, and that the business expenses related to the trip are “ordinary and necessary” for your industry or business.

-5 common examples of business travel
+Types of business travel

 Business travel can take many forms depending on your company’s goals.
-Here are some of the most common types of business travel:
+Here are some examples of the most common types of business travel:

 Business travel is often a company’s biggest expense after payroll, but it’s a worthwhile investment.
 A 2023 Tourism Economics survey showed that, for many organizations, reduced business travel during the COVID-19 pandemic negatively impacted their financial performance (35%) and ability to acquire or retain customers (42%).

-Building relationships and networking
+1. Building relationships and networking

-Closing deals and generating revenue
+2. Closing deals and generating revenue

 The authenticity of in-person communication also makes it easier to close deals and make sales.
 Think about how many contracts are won over business dinners, on the golf course, and during other social events.

-Exploring new markets and opportunities
+3. Exploring new markets and opportunities

-Promoting employee development and learning
+4. Promoting employee development and learning

-Business travel also encourages personal and professional growth in employees by developing their professional network, promoting the importance of cultural competency, and helping them build confidence in business dealings as a representative of your company.
+Business travel encourages personal and professional growth in employees by developing their professional network, promoting the importance of cultural competency, and helping them build confidence in business dealings as a representative of your company.

 How to manage your business travel program effectively